skokielibrary/spl-content/_content/eileen/about--borrowing-fees.markdown

 ###View Your Account
 Customers may view their library record to see checked out items, due dates, fines and reserves placed. [view my account]()
 ###Paying Fines
 Fines may be paid with cash or check at the east or west checkout desks or at any of the self-checkout machines with a debit or credit card.
-Fines may also be paid online through
+Fines may also be paid online with a debit or credit card by signing into your account. [view my account]()